Ana Fernández / SEO

 • Semantic and syntactic connections

-That's why you can write essays, summarize articles, answer questions or translate languages, even if you've never had direct experience of the world.
+That is why it can write essays, summarize articles, answer questions, or translate languages, even though it has never had direct experience of the world.

-What type of information they handle well (and what they don't)
+What kind of information do they handle well (and what do they not)?

 • Natural language